Ayushsaini03/Host-Blocker/README.md

 A lightweight Chrome extension that helps you stay focused by blocking distracting websites for a user-defined number of hours.
 When you attempt to revisit the blocked site, the extension shows a countdown and notifies you of the remaining block duration before automatically closing the tab.

 🧠 Features

-⏳ Block websites for custom number of hours (1–24)
+•⏳ Block websites for custom number of hours (1–24)

-⛔ Instant blocking with a 3-second countdown
+•⛔ Instant blocking with a 3-second countdown

-🔁 Shows remaining time if you revisit a blocked website
+•🔁 Shows remaining time if you revisit a blocked website

-📦 Uses Chrome local storage for persistence
+•📦 Uses Chrome local storage for persistence

-🧼 Clean and minimal popup
+•🧼 Clean and minimal popup

 🛠️ How It Works

-When you open the popup, it displays the current website.
+•When you open the popup, it displays the current website.

-You enter the number of hours you'd like to block the site for (1–24).
+•You enter the number of hours you'd like to block the site for (1–24).

-The site gets added to a block list with an expiration timestamp.
+•The site gets added to a block list with an expiration timestamp.

-When you revisit a blocked site:
+•When you revisit a blocked site:

-An alert shows the remaining block time
+->An alert shows the remaining block time

-The tab is automatically closed after alert confirmation
+->The tab is automatically closed after alert confirmation